 Someone struggling with a Xanax addiction or dependency needs professional treatment to learn how to overcome the addictive response they have acquired for dealing with stress.
 The maladaptive response of using the Xanax must be replaced with different coping skills and stress management techniques.

-Before beginning therapy, however, the individual will need to undergo a step-down drug-tapering schedule in a medical detox.
+Before beginning therapy, however, the individual will need to undergo a step-down drug-tapering schedule in a residential detox.
 Abruptly stopping the use of any benzodiazepine, including Xanax, can cause serious health risks, which is why accessing a detox professional is the essential first step in recovery.

 After detox is completed, the individual will work closely with therapists who can teach them relaxation strategies to help them manage stress moving forward.
 These strategies might include deep breathing exercises, mindfulness meditation, yoga, massage therapy, equine therapy, and art therapy.
 In addition, cognitive behavioral therapy (CBT) is an effective form of psychotherapy that helps individuals shift their unhealthy response to reach for a Xanax when triggered by stress to a healthy new behavioral response.